KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 ?? bla bla bla

+### Real Example

+Want to see a real feature-u app?  eatery-nod ??link is a React Native Expo app that feature-u was developed under.
+TODO: describe just a bit more

 <!-- *** SECTION ********************************************************************************  -->

 ## Why feature-u

-The primary characteristic that **feature-u** strives to accomplish is to maintain features that are encapsulated and autonomous.
-The goal (as much as possible) is to make features plug-and-play.
+There are many things to consider when segregating your project code into seperate features.
+How are a number of different things acomplished?

-Here are some things to consider.
-This list forms the basis of why feature-u was developed!
+This list represents the considerations that formed the basis of why feature-u was developed!

 1. Encapsolation: